 There are lots of tempting things for your bunny to chew in your home which over time can leave it looking rather tatty.
-This instinctive need to chew can be very hard to stop no matter how many times you say No! and it only takes you back to be turned for a moment for your bunnies natural instincts to take over.
+This instinctive need to munch can be very hard to stop no matter how many times you try and stop them and it only takes you back to be turned for a moment for your bunnies natural instincts to take over.

 In this guide we use the examples of the ways many long standing bunny owners have discovered to stop a chewing bunny from causing damage in their homes.
 In this step by step walk through we show you all the tried and tested ways to bunny proof your home so you can relax with your bunny roaming safely without constant worrying about then the next naughty break-out will break the peace.

 How best ways to stop your bunny chewing everything

 Never allow access to electrical cords or behind your TV.

 Protect baseboards and door frames by leaning a ceramic tile against them or fitting corner guards.